 It puzzled me that this jam was so simple to make, and bypassed all that rigamarole with the boiling jars, sterilized tongs, etc, etc. I wrote to Elisa to ask her about this, and here’s what she said:

-The scones are my LIGHT AND AIRY OAT SCONES, the perfect foil for strawberry jam.
+Homemade scones are the perfect foil for strawberry jam.
 Since my berries were so small, I left them whole, and didn’t mash the fruit too much during the cooking, so I got nice big chunks of strawberry in my jam.